-In addition, we have many other practitioners working from the surgery: Paramedic Practitioner, Advanced Nurse Practitioner, Pharmacist, practice nurses, Health Care Assistants, Midwives, and a Drugs and Alcohol therapist.
-District nurses and Health Visitors are located in a neighbouring building but work in close partnership.
+In addition, we have many other practitioners working from the surgery: Advanced Nurse Practitioner, Pharmacist, Practice Nurses, Health Care Assistants, Midwives, and a Drugs and Alcohol therapist.
+District Nurses and Health Visitors are located in a neighbouring building but work in close partnership.

 Our practice area covers the eastern part of the city and surrounding area and includes Cowley, Headington, Littlemore, Rose Hill and Blackbird Leys.

 A wide range of social and ethnic groups are represented.
 Translators can be booked for most languages.

 Approximately half our patients are students at Brookes University and consult with us at the Medical Centre on the Gipsy Lane campus.

 To download our Practice leaflet please CLICK HERE

 Before 1966 Dr. Ian Neill and Dr. Mike J.V.
 Bull were in practice at 217 Iffley Road.
 The house is still there, although altered considerably.
 Some of our older patients will remember it.
 In that year they moved to the newly constructed East Oxford Health Centre.
 This had been an initiative of Dr. John Warin, then Oxford’s Medical Officer of Health.
 They were soon joined by Dr. H.D.
 Leggatt, who had previously been in practice in London Place and before that in Longwall Street.